Song Ju-hee

-Song Ju-hee (/ko/ or /ko/ /ko/; born October 30, 1977) is a retired South Korean football player and coach who is currently the manager of Gyeongju Korea Hydro & Nuclear Power WFC.
+Song Ju-hee (/ko/ or /ko/ /ko/; born October 30, 1977) is a retired South Korean football player and coach.

 Club career

 After graduating from Uiryesang Technical High School and Kyunghee University, Song joined the newly established Soongmin Wonders in 2000.
 She was the team captain in 2002 when the club was disbanded.
 She then played for INI Steel and later, Chungnam Ilhwa Chunma, before retiring at the end of the 2009 season.